Jesterboxboy/ema_scraper/README.md

 database is sqlite3 (as it is here).

 [config.py](config.py) contains user-specific configurations.
-At the moment, the only thing here is the path to the database.
+At the moment, this is the path to the database, and the directory for html output files.

 [get_results.py](get_results.py) processes the current results template, and stores the results in the database (Work in progress)